-Emissions of $CO_2$ originated by the use of urea in SCR systems in engines and Power plants have been estimated and reported in this sub-sector.
+Emissions of CO_2 originated by the use of urea in SCR systems in engines and Power plants have been estimated and reported in this sub-sector.

-Concerning vehicles, SCR systems were introduced in Italy in 2006 so $CO_2$ emissions related to SCR systems can be traced back in the timeseries up to 2006.
-The amount of urea and $CO_2$ emitted using urea can be estimated by COPERT.
+Concerning vehicles, SCR systems were introduced in Italy in 2006 so CO_2 emissions related to SCR systems can be traced back in the timeseries up to 2006.
+The amount of urea and CO_2 emitted using urea can be estimated by COPERT, which is the model used by Italy to estimate emissions for road transport.
+For further details see paragraph 3.5.3 in the energy chapter.

-Concerning power plants, the amount of urea used in SCR systems has been reported by operators under the Italian ETS together with $CO_2$ emissions for the years 1997 up to 2013.
+Concerning power plants, the amount of urea used in SCR systems has been reported by operators under the Italian ETS together with CO_2 emissions for the years 1997 up to 2013.